Lady Forrest (pilot boat): History

 The new pilot boat was laid down in 1902 with designs by W. Tregarthen Douglass inspired by notable lifeboat designer James Peake.
 Its hull was designed to be the exact distance between the crests of two waves.
-Lady Forrest was named after Margaret Forrest, wife of Western Australian premier John Forrest, and built by Samuel White & Co. of East Cowes, Isle of Wight in England with a steam engine built by White-Foster.
+Lady Forrest was named after Margaret Forrest, wife of Premier of Western Australia John Forrest, and built by J Samuel White of East Cowes, Isle of Wight in England with a steam engine built by White-Foster.
 It was delivered on board SS Fifeshire, and entered service in August 1903.
-One of its earliest captains was Macfarlane during which it was berthed at Victoria Quay, it was overhauled almost every third month at North Wharf.
+One of its earliest captains was Macfarlane during which it was berthed at Victoria Quay, it was overhauled almost every third month at North Fremantle.

-Immigrants arriving in Western Australia were greeted by the State Labour Bureau headed by A. O. Neville aboard the Lady Forrest.
+Immigrants arriving in Western Australia were greeted by the State Labour Bureau headed by Auber Neville aboard the Lady Forrest.

 In August 1942 it had the brass conning tower installed from the Dutch submarine HNLMS K VIII which had been decommissioned and was later scuttled in Cockburn Sound.
 When HMAS Dalgoma broke free of its anchors and collided with the coal hulk Samuel Plimsoll resulting in its sinking in 1945 the Lady Forrest took depth soundings to find deeper water.
 In 1947 the White-Foster steam engine was replaced by a Gray Marine diesel engine from General Motors; it underwent another thorough overhaul in 1953.